 I think the best way to introduce players to this wonderfully detailed world is to start their characters with as little knowledge of Tékumel as the players have.
 This means using a "Fresh Off the Boat" beginning scenario, where the characters are tribal barbarians from a distant (and simpler) part of Tékumel, a milieu more familiar to players.
 Primitive tribes are similar on Earth and on Tékumel.

-RulesThe other choice to make is the matter of rules.
-Four sets of official rules have been written for Tékumel: Empire of the Petal Throne from TSR, Swords and Glory from Gamescience, Gardasiyal from Theater of the Mind Enterprises, and Tékumel: Empire of the Petal Throne from Guardians of Order.
-Several other rules sets have between written specifically for Tékumel, including Tirikelu.
+RulesThe other choice to make is in the matter of rules.
+Five sets of official rules have been written for Tékumel: Empire of the Petal Throne from TSR, Swords and Glory from Gamescience, Gardasiyal from Theater of the Mind Enterprises, Tékumel: Empire of the Petal Throne from Guardians of Order, and Bethorm: The Plane of Tekumel from UniGames.
+Several other rules sets have between written specifically for Tékumel, including Tirikelu and The Petal Hack.
 There are also quite a few generic systems that have been adapted to Tékumel, like GURPS and BRP.
 Each of them has advantages and drawbacks, which I won't go into here.